Collapse of Irrelevant Representations (CIR) Ensures Robust and Non-Disruptive LLM Unlearning: Results

+\paragraph{CIR is easier to tune} We found that CIR admits a wide range of valid hyperparameters.
+By contrast, in Circuit Breakers and Gradient Difference unlearning and retaining seem to push against each other, and small changes of hyperparameters can tip the balance.
+As Figure~\ref{fig:dual_plot_cyber} shows, the balance can even flip during a single run, with unlearning gains abruptly reverting.
+Again, this fragility likely arises because those methods remove general representations that also appear in the retain set, so training on the retain set updates the model in the opposite direction to unlearning.

-\paragraph{Results} To measure post-attack accuracy, we smooth the relearning curve to remove noise and then take its maximum value, since some attacks were longer than optimal.
+\paragraph{CIR outperform baselines on both robustness and non-disruption} To measure post-attack accuracy, we smooth each relearning curve to remove noise and report its peak value, since some attacks run longer than optimal.
 Despite 30× less performance disruption, for WMDP-Bio CIR reduces post-attack accuracy 80× more than the best baseline (Figure~\ref{fig:dual_plot_bio}), and for WMDP-Cyber 30× more (Figure~\ref{fig:dual_plot_cyber}).
-Unlike prior methods, CIR is selective enough to be used even without retain training, although with worse performance -- 51\% post-attack accuracy on bio and 41\% on cyber (when allowing 0.1\% disruption like before).
+Unlike prior methods, CIR is selective enough to be used even without retain training, although with worse performance -- 51\% post-attack accuracy on bio and 41\% on cyber (with the same 0.1\% disruption budget as before).

-Gradient Difference performs poorly mainly because its retain set training struggles to prevent disruption on WikiText, or often even on the evaluation split of the retain set.
+Gradient Difference performs poorly mainly because its retain set training struggles to prevent disruption on WikiText and often even on the evaluation split of the retain set.

-On Figure~\ref{fig:dual_plot_cyber} we show what happens if we let CIR disrupt more too (up to 1\%).
-Surprisingly, the gains in post-attack accuracy are disproportionately low, which supports our findings from Section~\ref{sec:disruption_leads_to_unrobustness} about disruptive unlearning being unhelpful. \footnote{Another explanation would be that unlearning has already stopped since we have hit random accuracy level.
-But the probability of \emph{generating} the harmful answer (not shown here) keeps decreasing, meaning that unlearning still proceeds -- it is just unrobust.}
+\paragraph{Disruptive unlearning is not robust} Figure~\ref{fig:dual_plot_cyber} shows what happens if we let CIR disrupt more (up to 1\%).
+Surprisingly, the gains in post-attack accuracy are disproportionately low, which supports our findings from Section~\ref{sec:disruption_leads_to_unrobustness} that disruptive unlearning is unhelpful.\footnote{An alternative explanation is that unlearning has plateaued after hitting random accuracy; however, the probability of \emph{generating} the harmful answer (not shown here) continues to decrease, indicating unlearning is still proceeding, it is just not robust.}